PredictLand/PL-TEC-PLPipes/README.md

 - `logging.level`: The logging level.

-All those entries can be overriden in the configuration files.
+All those entries can be overridden in the configuration files.

 ### Python usage